laloh/vendery/README.md

 # Add one or more domains for the tenant
 domain = Domain()
-domain.domain = 'lalo.vendery.app'  # don't add your port or www here!
+domain.domain = 'pao.vendery.app'  # don't add your port or www here!
 domain.tenant = tenant
 domain.is_primary = True
 domain.save()